Syrian revolution: Intensified Ba'athist crackdowns and beginning of Syrian insurgency: August – September 2011

-October 2011 – June 2012
+Escalation of Syrian revolution: October 2011 – June 2012

-Mass protests and riots continued throughout October and it was met with violent repression.
+Mass protests, rallies, demonstrations and riots continued throughout October and it was met with violent repression.
 In October 2011, 4 days of anti-government demonstrations led to beatings and fighting nationwide.
 Students, workers, employees, retirees, peasants, farmers, university students and street vendors participated in the movement daily.
 These protests started as 200 participants but it culminated as killings and beating was reported into tens of thousands.
-As rioting and looting was held, protesters were killed by security forces and in clashes between police and rioters, live ammunition and plastic bullets were fired.
-During the demonstrations on 18–19 November, 4–18 protesters were killed as they tried to March into Damascus and the residence of Bashar al-Assad, president of Syria.
+As rioting and looting was held, protestors were killed by security forces and in clashes between police and rioters, live ammunition and plastic bullets were fired.
+During the demonstrations on 18–19 November, 4–18 protestors were killed as they tried to March into Damascus and the residence of Bashar al-Assad, president of Syria.
 Workers demanded their wages to be paid.
 Stones and rocks were thrown at pictures of Bashar al-Assad on billboards.
 During protests in Aleppo in May 2012, police fired tear gas and used gunfire, striking retirees.
 During demonstrations by farmers and workers in Raqqah in January–April, 21 people were killed in battles.
 Street protests in the hundreds continued until a raid on universities in September 2012.

+The UN declared an official civil war in June 2012.

+Syrian Civil War

+The Syrian revolution escalated into a full-blown civil war by the middle of 2012.
+Rebel forces, which received arms from Gulf Cooperation Council states, Turkey and some Western countries, initially made significant advances against the government forces, which were receiving financial and military support from Iran and Russia.
+Rebels captured the regional capitals of Raqqa in 2013 and Idlib in 2015.
+Consequently, Iran launched a military intervention in support of the Syrian government in 2014 and Russia followed in 2015, shifting the balance of the conflict.
+By late 2018, all rebel strongholds except parts of Idlib region had fallen to the government forces.

+In 2014, the Islamic State won many battles against both the rebel factions and the Syrian government.
+Combined with simultaneous success in Iraq, the group was able to seize control of large parts of Eastern Syria and Western Iraq, prompting the US-led CJTF coalition to launch an aerial bombing campaign against it, while providing ground support and supplies to the Syrian Democratic Forces, a Kurdish-dominated coalition led by the People's Defense Units (YPG).
+By way of battles that culminated in the Raqqa and Deir ez-Zor offensives, the Islamic State was territorially defeated by late 2017.
+In August 2016, Turkey launched a multi-pronged invasion of northern Syria, in response to the creation of Rojava, while also fighting the Islamic State and government forces in the process.
+Between the March 2020 Idlib ceasefire and late 2024, frontline fighting mostly subsided, but there were regular skirmishes.